-So earning a GED will ensure that the holders have access to better jobs, a college education, and more opportunities generally in life.
+So earning a GED will ensure that the holders have access to better jobs, a college education, job promotions, better earnings, and more opportunities generally in life.

 The four GED subtests can be taken one at a time.
 The four subject fields that comprise the GED exam correspond to four of the most prominent subject areas of a high school curriculum.

 The four subtests cover Literacy (Reasoning through Language Arts, including Reading and Writing), Science, Social Studies, and Math (Mathematical Reasoning).

 A few years ago, the GED exam test was updated entirely and built up from the ground to get in line with employment market requirements and the Common Core Education Standards.

 Post-secondary educational institutions also demanded that the GED standards were raised to guarantee that the GED diploma would be (again) a credible alternative to a common high school degree.

 The acronym GED covers an entirely computer-based and computer-adaptive set of four tests that may be taken separately.
 To learn more about accommodations for students with disabilities, check out this page.

 Though the GED is legally and technically the same as a common high school diploma, there are still employers, colleges, and universities that favor students with a high school diploma over those with a GED.

 Since a “GED” can be earned by taking a series of tests that will take a little over 7 hours to complete rather than spending some four years in high school, it may not be seen, by some employers and schools, as an indication of academic perseverance.